holli/deep_learning_code_comparison/README.md

 - Load mnist data
   - Show some samples
 - Define simple cnn model
-  - Test the code - Train the model and print progress information - Test the accuracy of the model
+  - Test the code ...
+Train the model and print progress information ...
+Test the accuracy of the model
-  - Use gpu for calculations
 - Persist the work for future use
-  - Save the model - Load the model - Predict one image with the loaded model
+  - Save the model ...
+Load the model ...
+Predict one image with the loaded model

 **Different frameworks**